harperreed/harper.blog/content/post/giving.md

 title: "Giving"
 date: 2020-06-04
 draft: false
+description: "A few friends have asked where they should send their money to better help support black lives and our local chicago communities. "
 ---

 A few friends have asked where they should send their money to better help support black lives and our local chicago communities.